 I was speechless.

-Until that moment, I was completely unaware that I regularly subjected my then-wife to verbal abuse and how she perceived me.
+Until that moment, I was completely unaware that I regularly subjected my then-wife to verbal violence and how she perceived me.

 Tears filled her eyes, and all I could say was... sorry.